 Cycle training (for children)

 Many schools in Northern Ireland can provide formal training in how to ride a bicycle safely, through the Cycling Proficiency Scheme.
-Each year thousands of primary school children in Northern Ireland receive training and are tested.
+Each year thousands of primary school children in Northern Ireland receive training and are assessed.

 The Road Safety Education Officer Service can provide teachers with everything to run the scheme with P6/ 7 pupils.
-In some circumstances P5s can undertake the training, but must be nine years old to be tested.
+In some circumstances P5s can undertake the training, but must be nine years old to be assessed.

-Each child who is trained and reaches the required standard on the day of the test receives a certificate and badge in recognition of their achievement.
+Each child who is trained and reaches the required standard on the day of the test receives a certificate of competence and badge in recognition of their achievement.

 You can find more information on cycling safety on the following page:

 Some basic equipment is advisable to make cycling safe and enjoyable, including: